 VETERANS!
+Let’s learn about the VA Supplemental Appeal Claim.
 Many of you are already familiar with the RAMP program, especially if you’ve been previously denied.
-What we will be going over today is how ONE document, a sworn declaration, could be the deciding factor between you WINNING your claim!
+What we will be going over today is how ONE document, a sworn declaration, could be the deciding factor between you WINNING your VA supplemental appeal claim!

 After you have been denied, you will be given three options to appeal the decision through the Rapid Appeals Modernization Program or RAMP (38 CFR 19.2) that went into effect on February 2019.